parthsharma1410/Recipe-Search/README.md

 # RECIPE-SEARCH

 Search for a recipe for a meal by entering the calories you want to eat.\
-Made using ReactJS, and incorporates spoonacular API.
+This is made using ReactJS, and incorporates spoonacular API.

 ## Getting Started with Create React App